Do what you can, with what you have, where you are.Theodore Roosevelt

 The following is a list of tools and equipment I think are indispensable for sharpening Japanese woodworking tools in general and in many, but not all, circumstances.
 I have not included some tools that may be necessary for doing “uradashi,” i.e. “tapping out” the hollow-ground urasuki of Japanese plane blades.
 So here we go.

-- Stone Base or Holder: A wooden base with a wedge to secure stones is the old standby, but repeated wetting and drying and the resulting expansion and contraction may compromise a wooden base over time.
+- Stone Base or Holder: A wooden base with a wedge to secure stones is the old standby for supporting sharpening stones above the benchtop or ground, but repeated wetting and drying and the resulting expansion and contraction may compromise a wooden base over time.
 For my synthetic stones I have come to prefer the commercial bases with twin metal rods and rubber feet.
 They are unromantic, but are durable, stable, non-slip, grip the stone tightly without breaking it, and work well anywhere.
 If you decide to make and use a wooden base, I highly recommend Ipe wood because it is stable, unaffected by water, won’t rot, and bugs hate it.

 2. Soaking Bucket for stones: A medium size plastic or steel mop bucket (not the heavy industrial unit with rollers) is best for soaking stones because they are durable, and their more or less rectangular shape is superior to round buckets for leaning stones on end against the inside walls.
 You don’t want to stack the stones on top of each other if you can avoid it.
 Any durable bucket that doesn’t leak will work, but a tightly-fitting lid is a big advantage.
 You will need to soak all but your diamond plate and finishing stones in this bucket before each use.

-I soak my synthetic stones 365 days a year.
+I soak my synthetic stones 365 days a year, and select stones intended to deal with constant wet.
 I close the lid to prevent evaporation and to keep out mosquitoes, journalists and tax collectors, and add either washing soda, borax or a few drops of Simple Green ProD5 concentrate to the water to prevent bugs and algae from growing when I won’t be using the stones for a while.
 Simple Green is a better bug/algae killer, but Borax has the advantage of making the water slightly alkali which helps prevent rust in my blades during sharpening.

 Some stones use a magnesium-based binder that can dissolve and weaken them if left soaking for long periods of time.
 Please refer to the manufacturer’s instructions.

 5. Water Source: While sharpening, you will frequently need water to wet your stones and rinse blades.
 If you work at a sink, use the faucet.
 If you work outside, a garden hose works great.
 Some people, mostly knife sharpeners who seldom use stones finer than medium grit, will scoop water from their pond or bucket to wet their stones.
-However, since stone slurry drips into the pond, or washes off the surface of stones soaked in the bucket, this water will always contaminate stones with the grit from rougher stones, making it difficult to remove all the scratches left by the previous stone.
+However, since stone slurry drips into the pond, this water will always contaminate stones with the grit from rougher stones, making it difficult to remove all the scratches left by the previous stone.
 To avoid this contamination, always use clean water for wetting and rinsing.

 Some people prefer a spray bottle to add water, but spray bottles wet things I prefer to keep dry, so a better choice, in my humble opinion, is a plastic bottle such as a dishwashing soap bottle or a plastic lab wash bottle with a bent tube coming out the top.
 Almost any plastic squeeze bottle will work.